nicolasduminil/50-shades-of-rest/classic/README.md

 Released in 2023, Java 11 LTS (*Long Term Support*) introduces the JEP 321 defining the new HTTP/2 API.
 Before that, the only way to invoke REST endpoints in a pure Java way, without external 3rd party libraries and APIs, was the use of the `java.net.http.HttpClient` class.
-In addition to the HTTP/2 support, this new API brings also a WebSockets implementation and provides asynchronous processing via Java 8 `CompletableFuture` class hierarchy.
+In addition to the HTTP/2 support, the Java 11 new API brings also a WebSockets implementation and provides asynchronous processing via Java 8 `CompletableFuture` class hierarchy.